How to be a registered dental assistant

 Skills you will need

-Soft skills: Dental assistants should have good communication skills to work alongside dentists and administrators.
+- Soft skills: Dental assistants should have good communication skills to work alongside dentists and administrators.
 They must communicate professionally and kindly with patients.
+Some patients might be scared so you need to make them feel comfortable.
 This is called having a good “chairside manner”.

 While few states do not require a license, most of them do.
 A dental assisting program can take anywhere from nine months to two years to complete, depending on whether it’s a certificate, diploma, or degree program.